codehungers/wine-docker-builder/README.md

 ## Wine Docker Builder
-welcome to wine docker builder.
-This project let you easily build wine inside docker container
+Welcome to wine docker builder.
+This project let you easily build wine inside docker container.
 ### Advantages:

 * Build wine in any host machine without the need to install all dependencies manually.